Why you should be showcasing your staff more than you are (and why we're doing it now, too!)

 When the Candymakers look inside, they see themselves.
 As in, the secret ingredient isn’t an additive; it’s the person making the candy.

-Got that?: The secret ingredient isn’t the components of a product; it’s the people who make the products.
+The secret ingredient isn’t the components of a product; it’s the people who make the products.

 How the book’s lesson spills into marketing